 Study by Dr. Mark Taylor

-Q: What Is Microdermabrasion?A: Microdermabrasion is an effective, non-surgical way to get rid of acne scars, fine wrinkles and sun spots by exfoliating the top layers of the skin.
+Q: What Is Microdermabrasion?A: Microdermabrasion is an effective, non-surgical way to reduce the appearance of fine lines, wrinkles, and brown spots by exfoliating the top layers of the skin.
 No chemicals or laser beams are used, only aluminum oxide micro crystals that gently sand the skin, leaving it smooth and fresh.
-Microdermabrasion also stimulates collagen production by using a vacuum, helping your skin repair itself faster than normal.
+Microdermabrasion also stimulates the skin by using a vacuum, helping your skin repair itself faster than normal.
 It removes the top layer of dead skin which stands as a barrier to the penetration of cell renewal lotions and serums.
-Once the barrier is removed and the vacuum can bring the blood flow and collagen to the surface of the skin, the treatment lotions and serums are significantly more effective in aiding cell rejuvenation and healing.
+Once the barrier is removed and the vacuum can activate the surface of the skin, the treatment lotions and serums are significantly more effective in aiding cell rejuvenation and healing.

 Q: What Does Microdermabrasion Involve?A: For a proper microdermabrasion treatment, you must cleanse the skin and wait for it to completely dry.
 The aluminum oxide micro crystal on the spinning disc is pressed against the skin with the cap flush to the skin.
 Suction vacuums the dead skin cells away into the filter.
 You slowly move the tool across your entire face, not just on treated areas, so that you don't experience inconsistence in skin texture or color.
 After your microdermabrasion treatment, you apply your toner and a soothing cell renewal lotion or serum.
 Make sure you use sun block daily during the treatment intervals.
 This will allow you to go back to your daily routine immediately after treatment.